folkzb/magalu/script-qa/cli-doc/profile/help.md

 ## Product catalog:
 - Commands:
 - create      Creates a new profile
-- current        Shows current selected profile.
-Any changes to auth or config values will only affect this profile
 - delete      Deletes the profile with the specified name
+- get         Get current profile.
 - list        List all available profiles
-- set-current    Sets profile to be used
+- set         Sets profile to be used

 ## Other commands:
 - Additional Commands:
-- select-current call "list", prompt selection and then "set-current"
+- select      call "list", prompt selection and then "set"

 ## Flags:
 ```bash